Takeaways from Attending My First Live Watch AuctionA first-timer's perspective.

-I have always been fascinated the drama that unfolds at a live watch auction – the excitement, the applause that accompanies a record hammer price, and the occasional silence when there are no bids to be found make.
-As a collector, the drama that unfolds adds colour to the hobby and adds another dimensions to the business.
+I have always been fascinated by the drama that unfolds at a live watch auction – the excitement, the applause that accompanies a record hammer price, and the occasional silence when there are no bids to be found made.
+As a collector, the drama that unfolds adds colour to the hobby and adds another dimension to the business.

 I had long tuned in for the livestream of auctions since I purchased my first vintage timepiece almost a decade ago.
 I followed the blockbuster results in the salerooms of the three leading auction houses, Phillips, Sotheby’s and Christie’s, but I had yet to experience being in the room until my outing to the recent fall sales in Hong Kong.